Parkway Drive

 Parkway Drive are an Australian metalcore band from Byron Bay, New South Wales, formed in 2003.
 Parkway Drive have released seven studio albums, one EP, two DVDs, a split album and one book, titled Ten Years of Parkway Drive.
-The band's latest three albums have reached number 1 of the Australian ARIA Charts - Ire in October 2015, Reverence in May 2018, and Darker Still in September 2022.
+The band's latest three albums have reached number 1 of the Australian ARIA Charts – Ire (2015), Reverence (2018), and Darker Still (2022).

-The band's line-up has been consistent since the addition of bassist Jia O'Connor in 2006, with Brett Versteeg having left in 2004 and Shaun Cash in 2006.
+The band's line-up has remained consistent since the addition of bassist Jia O'Connor in 2006, with Brett Versteeg having left in 2004 and Shaun Cash in 2006.

 History

 Early years and Killing with a Smile (2003–2006)

 Parkway Drive were formed at the beginning of 2003.
 The band took their name from the street where their home rehearsal space and live venue, 'The Parkway House', was located.
 The 2009 documentary Parkway Drive: The DVD explains that there was a lack of venues for punk rock and hardcore punk bands to practice and perform and that 'Parkway House' was like 'a little oasis for us and all our friends'.
 The group played their first show at the Byron Bay Youth Centre where I Killed the Prom Queen vocalist Michael Crafter, visiting from Adelaide, also first saw the group and gained their interest.
 The I Killed the Prom Queen / Parkway Drive: Split CD was released June 2003 and both groups toured Australia over the rest of the year.
 After signing with Resist Records, the band released the Don't Close Your Eyes EP in 2004 and opened for Shadows Fall, Chimaira, Hatebreed and Alexisonfire on subsequent Australian tours.
 Winston McCall commented on the EP in early 2005 that he was surprised that "for six songs it's done amazing for us...I'm surprised that kids picked it up so well."
 Following Brett Versteeg's replacement by Shaun Cash, Parkway Drive flew to the United States where they recorded their debut full-length Killing with a Smile with Killswitch Engage guitarist Adam Dutkiewicz in just two weeks.
 Manager Graham Nixon later noted that 'it was not the "done thing" for an Australian band to head overseas and work with a producer of that sort of calibre'.
 The album debuted in the Australian Album (ARIA) charts at 39.
 In 2006 the group toured in Europe and later returned to North America.
 In late May 2006, bass player Shaun Cash left the band for personal reasons with full support from the rest of the members.
 He was replaced by their "merch guy" and long-time friend, Jia "Pie" O'Connor.
 Parkway Drive signed to American punk label Epitaph in June 2006.